turingschool/front-end-curriculum/lessons/module-1/js-user-events-playground.md

 ## Demo

-We'll be using [this Codepen](https://codepen.io/sertmer/pen/dyMzNEL) for our demo and excercise.
+We'll be using [this Codepen](https://codepen.io/sertmer/pen/dyMzNEL) for our demo and exercise.
 Take a moment to open it up.

 I want to change the color of the box on click, so that it turns green when I click it once, and back to blue when I click it again.
 - What would your pseudocode look like for this process?